Trial in Ahmaud Arbery's killing nears going to the jury

 Defense attorneys used their closing arguments Monday to argue that the McMichaels were attempting a legal citizen's arrest when they set off after Arbery, seeking to detain and question him as a suspected burglar after he was seen running from a nearby home under construction.

-Attorney Jason Sheffield said his client, Travis McMichael, fired his shotgun in self-defense after Arbery charged at him, threw punches and tried to grab the weapon.
-Sheffield called Arbery's death a tragedy, but one that was his own fault.
+Attorney Jason Sheffield said his client, Travis McMichael, fired his shotgun in self-defense after Arbery came charging at him throwing punches and trying to grab the weapon.
+He called Arbery's death a tragedy, but one that was his own fault.

 Prosecutors said there was no evidence Arbery had committed crimes in the defendants' neighborhood.
 He had enrolled at a technical college and was preparing at the time to study to become an electrician like his uncles.